-In reviewing the Exhibition License applications from our previous audits, it was discovered that a rather large percentage of the applications were either inappropriately categorized and/or over charged.
-As various applications should have been issued as Concert, Ice Show, Motion Picture, Musical Show, Theater and Stage Production Licenses at a cost of \$15.00-\$25.00 per day, but were all mistakenly classified as Exhibition Licenses with a fee of \$55.00 resulting in over charging the licensees by up to \$40.00 per day.
-Apparently these miscellaneous licenses were mistakenly categorized as an Exhibition License not already being provided for, as there were no license applications available for these miscellaneous licenses.
+In reviewing the Exhibition License applications, it was discovered that five out of five (or 100%) of the applications were either inappropriately categorized and/or over charged.
+Various applications should have been issued as Concert, Ice Show, Motion Picture, Musical Show, Theater and Stage Production Licenses at a cost of \$15.00-\$25.00 per day, but were all mistakenly classified as Exhibition Licenses with a fee of \$55.00 dollars resulting in over charging the licensees by up to \$40.00 per day.
+Apparently these miscellaneous licenses were mistakenly categorized as "Exhibition Licenses (not already provided)", since the correct license applications were not available at the beginning of the fiscal year, for these miscellaneous licenses.

-There seems to be some confusion regarding events taking place in Onondaga County Facilities as some events appear to be receiving licenses while other events are not.
-When the Office of the City Auditor submitted a request to the Law Department for clarification on this topic, the Law Department agreed that all events taking place within the city limits are required to be licensed regardless if they are taking place at a County facility or not.
-However, the Law Department also indicated that because the County is considered a higher level of Government, many mistakenly believe that the County is exempt from the City's licensing requirements.
-As a result, the determination is usually left up to the administration to decide which has been handled inconsistently at best.
+Lastly, there still seems to be some confusion regarding events taking place in Onondaga County Facilities, as some events appear to be receiving licenses, while other events are not.
+Back in November 2009, the Office of the City Auditor submitted a request to the Law Department, for clarification on this topic, the Law Department agreed that all events taking place within the city limits are required to be licensed regardless if they are taking place at a County facility or not.
+However, the Law Department also indicated that because the County is considered a higher level of Government, some City staff mistakenly believed that the County is exempt from the City's licensing requirements.
+As a result, events in County Facilities have been handled very inconsistently over a period of time.
+A consistent implementation of licensing for events in County Facilities is strongly encouraged.

-Since the last licensing audit was issued in December 2009, the above missing license applications have been successfully created and updated, to reflect the proper licensing fees.
-However because properly issued license testing was not performed during this audit, the City Auditor will continue to carry this finding until a 5% or less issued license error ratio is achieved on exhibition licenses.
+Since the last licensing audit was issued in December, 2009, the missing license applications, cited above, have successfully been recreated and posted to the internet reflecting the proper licensing fees.
+However the City Auditor will continue to carry this finding until a 5% or less issued license error ratio is achieved on Exhibition Licenses.

-The Office of the City Auditor, with the support of the Law Department, strongly recommends that the administration reestablish the process of charging a licensing's fee for events taking place in Onondaga County facilities, especially in light of the New York State fiscal crisis.
-It is also important to note that it is not the facility owner, such as Onondaga County, who pays the licensing fees; it is the event organizers who do.
-One needs to keep in mind that one of the purposes of entertainment type licenses is to notify and document to the Police and Fire Departments of a scheduled event so emergency services can properly be coordinated.
+In addition the Office of the City Auditor, strongly recommends that there is a need to reestablish the process of charging a licensing's fee for events taking place in Onondaga County facilities, especially in light of the current fiscal crisis.
+It is also important to note that it is not the facility owner, Onondaga County, who pays the licensing fees; it is the event organizers who are obliged to obtain the proper license.
+Lastly, one needs to keep in mind that one of the purposes of an entertainment type license is to notify the Police and Fire Departments of scheduled events so that emergency services can properly be coordinated.